The Safest and Most Dangerous Places in District of Columbia: Crime Maps and Statistics

 USA: $464

-The Cost of Crime per resident in District of Columbia is $1,264 per year, which is $800 more than the national average.
-Below we compare states similar to District of Columbia:
+The overall cost of crime per resident in District of Columbia is $1,264 per year, which is $800 more than the national average.
+The comparison below uses states similar to District of Columbia:

 • In New Mexico, crime costs $835 per person, which is $429 less than in District of Columbia.